Milan mayor lashes out at revelers breaking virus rules

 “It’s not that just because we’re in Phase II that the virus has changed its identity or characteristics.
 The virus has the same characteristics and way of transmission that it had in Phase I.,” Brusaferro said.

-Colleen Barry reported from Soave.
-Frances D’Emilio and Nicole Winfield contributed from Rome. ___
+Colleen Barry reported from Soave, Italy.
+Frances D’Emilio and Nicole Winfield contributed from Rome.

 Follow AP coverage of the virus outbreak at https://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak

-Note: This story has been corrected to show that Lombardy is more than one-third of Italy’s positive cases, not two-thirds.